elahe-dastan/CI-neural_network/README.md

 In this part I want to implement a single perceptron, the cost function, the derivatives and the activation function I<br/>
 used are shown below <br/>
 ![](Figures/derivation1.jpg)

+#### 4. Train neural network
+Now the perceptron is trained by training data and then tested, the important thing to do in this part is to give <br/>
+appropriate number of epochs and learning rate to perceptron